dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a2/README.md

 > Use a singleton design pattern and implement the code for exercise 3.8 to
 > allow at most one instance of `Company1` and at most two instances of
 > `Company2`.

+I used two variations of the singleton pattern.
+For Company1 I used references to objects, and for Company2 I used pointers to objects.
+I confirmed with valgrind that there are no memory leaks.